Ted Mincham: Personal life

 In 1935 Ted was working as a porter and living at 10 Ariki Street, Grey Lynn with his parents.

-He married Emily Mavis Jack at St Peters Church in Grey Lynn on 11 July 1936.
+He married Emily Mavis Jack at St Peter's Church in Grey Lynn on 11 July 1936.
 On 8 March 1941, they had a son named Robert Andrew Arnold Mincham.
 Robert later went on to represent New Zealand at rugby league also in the late 1960s.

 Ted was working for the Railway Department in the 1940s and he received an exemption from being conscripted into the World War 2 effort owing to his occupation in early September, 1942.
 His brother Arnold James Mincham had joined the military and gone to Europe to fight.
 He was reported missing, believed "prisoner of war" in January 1942.
 On 9 February the Vatican Radio in Rome broadcast a list of names of prisoners of war in Italy with Arnold's name on it.
 On 7 December 1943, it was reported that their mother Harriet had received "advice that her son, Private A.J.
 Mincham, who was a prisoner of war in Italy for about two years, has been transferred to camp Oflag XIA (in Osterode am Harz), Germany".
 He was released at the end of the war and returned in September 1945 as part of "a large draft of Second N.Z.E.F. personnel who were prisoners of war" and arrived in Wellington having departed from the United Kingdom.